-Roskilde University is a state university founded in 1972 with the objective of setting new standards in educational principles by breaking with traditional university practice and embracing student involvement.
+Roskilde University (RUC) is a state university founded in 1972 with the objective of setting new standards in educational principles by breaking with traditional university practice and embracing student involvement.

-Still today, the characteristic educational principles of RUC are interdisciplinarity, problem-based approaches and project work in groups.
+Still today, the characteristic educational principles of RUC are interdisciplinary, problem-based approaches and project work in groups.
 The university is known for its approach to education and research and for educating graduates who are highly demanded by employers for their unique competences.

 Roskilde University is located in beautiful green surroundings between the capital Copenhagen and the historic city of Roskilde, which is known for its cathedral, the Viking Ship Museum and the largest music festival in northern Europe, Roskilde Festival.

 As Roskilde where the university is situated is a part of the greater Copenhagen area, RUC has its own train station.
 The train trip from this station to Copenhagen central station has a duration of approximately twenty-five minutes.